google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 ![](res/intermediatepython13.png)

 <!--
-*Go through each naming convention.*
-Save this slide as a reference!
+Go through each naming convention.
+It may be helpftul to save this slide as a reference.
 -->

 ---